geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-12-17-A-look-into-authentication-Passwordless.md

 ## Syncing passkeys across devices

 One of the challenges with passkeys is how they are **synced across devices**.
 Since passkeys are device-centric, the private key must be securely transferred between devices without compromising security.
+Note that at the time of writing this post, Microsoft Authenticator does not support syncing of passkeys, and keeps them bound to the device they were generated on.

 ### How is the private key transferred?